krauseannelize/notes-google-data-analytics-prof/2-Ask-Questions-to-Make-Data-Driven-Decisions/3-Spreadsheet-magic.md

 ## Activity: Resolve spreadsheet errors

-This activity covers the how to identify and fix common errors in spreadsheets.
-A sample dataset *Resolve Spreadsheet Errors" was provided, which can be viewed in [Google Sheets](https://docs.google.com/spreadsheets/d/15E1TJoGJP3A2Phrr1MgTIf9fJnvN-CCKWJqbSWpC49k/edit?usp=sharing) or the [Excel File](/activities/spreadsheets/c02m03-spreadsheet-errors-data.xlsx).
+This activity covers how to identify and fix common errors in spreadsheets.
+A sample dataset *Resolve Spreadsheet Errors" was provided, which can be viewed in [Google Sheets](https://docs.google.com/spreadsheets/d/15E1TJoGJP3A2Phrr1MgTIf9fJnvN-CCKWJqbSWpC49k/edit?usp=sharing) or the [Excel File](/activities/spreadsheets/c02m03-resolve-errors/c02m03-spreadsheet-errors-data.xlsx).
 This spreadsheet has 4 sheets:

 - **Description:** A list of common errors and their meaning
 - **Examples:** Sample data with errors